Overview

 Once again, in the 'Pending approval' status, the new assignee can either Approve or Reject the change order.

 If the new assignee clicks 'Approve', they will see one more pop-up to confirm their action.
-By clicking the blue "Send" button, the status of the change order will be changed to "Approved", the change order process is complete, and no further action can be taken on the change order.
+By clicking the blue "Send" button, the status of the change order will be changed to "Approved", the change order process is complete.